 Don’t forget that buying your new dog isn’t the any expense.
 You’ll also need to make sure that you have all the supplies that are required to take care of them.

-This includes food, treats, bowls, toys, a kennel, a bed, a leash, a collar, a harness, a tag, potty training supplies, basic grooming supplies, cleaning supplies, and any storage and organizational items you need for all these things.
+This includes food for your Pomeranian, treats, bowls, toys, a kennel, a bed, a leash, a collar, a harness, a tag, potty training supplies, basic grooming supplies, cleaning supplies, and any storage and organizational items you need for all these things.
 In addition, you need to make sure your home is puppy-proofed before they arrive.

 All told, taking care of your Pomeranian during the first year of their life can an additional $1,000 to $1,700 on top of the cost of the dog itself.
-Where in this range you’ll fall depends on the cost of supplies and healthcare where you live, as well as, which particular supplies you go with since there’s a wide variety available among dog food, bedding, toys, and other supplies.
+Where in this range you’ll fall depends on the cost of supplies and healthcare.
+It also depends on where you live, as well as, which particular supplies you purchase.
+There’s a wide variety of products available among dog food, bedding, toys, and other supplies.

 Ongoing Ownership Costs

 Dogs need continuing healthcare like annual physicals, up to date vaccination, and ongoing flea and tick protection.
-To help you afford all that, you may also want to purchase pet insurance, which can run between $300 and $600 a year.
+To help you afford all that, you may also want to purchase pet insurance.
+This can run between $300 and $600 a year.

 Each additional year that you own your Pomeranian, you can expect to spend a total somewhere between about $1,000 and $3,200 for typical expenses.

-That doesn’t include emergency medical care or costs that aren’t pretty much consistent and universal, like pet sitters, pet deposits, and or dog walkers.
+That doesn’t include emergency medical care or costs that aren’t pretty much consistent and universal.
+These expenses include pet sitters, pet deposits, and or dog walkers.
 That’s what this next section is for.

 Possible Additional Costs